danielsollondon/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ### Add a Virtual Machines node pool with cluster autoscaler enabled to an existing cluster
 - Create a Virtual Machines node pool using the [`az aks nodepool add`][az aks nodepool add] command with the `--vm-set-type` flag set to `"VirtualMachines"` and with the flag `--enable-cluster-autoscaler`.

-The following example adds Virtual Machines node pool *myvmpool* to a cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3":
+The following example adds Virtual Machines node pool *myvmpool* with cluster autoscaler enabled to a cluster named *myAKSCluster* using virtual machine size of "Standard_D4s_v3", and a minimum node count of 2 and max count of 5:

 ```azurecli-interactive
 az aks nodepool add \